 If You’re in a Rush

-- Small changes can lead to significant improvements in your quality of life.
+- Small changes can lead to significant productivity boosts.

-- Measure the impact of each adjustment to find what works best for you.
+- Experimentation is key to finding what works best for you.

 Why This Matters Now